hashicorp/terraform-aws-consul-ecs/README.md

 Specifically, it adds the following containers:

 * `consul-ecs-control-plane` – Runs for the full lifecycle of the task.
-At startup, it connects to the available Consul servers and performs a login with the configured IAM Auth method and obtains an ACL token with appropriate privileges.
-Using the token, it registers the service and proxy entities to Consul's catalog.
-It then bootstraps the configuration JSON required by the Consul dataplane container and writes it to a shared volume.
-After this, the container enters into its reconciliation loop where it periodically syncs the health of ECS containers into Consul.
-Upon receiving SIGTERM, it marks the corresponding service instance in Consul as unhealthy and waits for the dataplane container to shutdown after which it deregisters the service and proxy entities from Consul's catalog and performs a Consul logout.
+  * At startup it connects to the available Consul servers and performs a login with the configured IAM Auth method to obtain an ACL token with appropriate privileges.
+  * Using the token, it registers the service and proxy entities to Consul's catalog.
+  * It then bootstraps the configuration JSON required by the Consul dataplane container and writes it to a shared volume.
+  * After this, the container enters into its reconciliation loop where it periodically syncs the health of ECS containers into Consul.
+  * Upon receiving SIGTERM, it marks the corresponding service instance in Consul as unhealthy and waits for the dataplane container to shutdown.
+  * Finally, it deregisters the service and proxy entities from Consul's catalog and performs a Consul logout.
 * `consul-dataplane` – Runs for the full lifecycle of the task.
-This container runs the [Consul dataplane](https://github.com/hashicorp/consul-dataplane) binary which is used to configure and start Envoy.
-Envoy acts as a proxy and controls all the service mesh traffic.
+This container runs the [Consul dataplane](https://github.com/hashicorp/consul-dataplane) that configures and starts the Envoy proxy, which controls all the service mesh traffic.
 All requests to and from the application run through the proxy.

 The `ecs-controller` module runs a controller that automatically provisions ACL tokens